Toggle menu

 The allocated supervising social worker will supervise the work of the foster carer regularly and will identify and support with training and development needs.
 The usual minimum frequency for supervision is every six weeks, however, many foster carers have a much higher level of contact than this.
 In certain situations, the supervision frequency may be less than 6 weekly; this is usually in respect of those foster carers who have limited short break arrangements or where a long term foster care arrangement has been identified as needing less supervision.

-In addition to the support provided by supervising social workers, the Family Placement Team facilitate monthly support groups for mainstream foster carers and bi-monthly support groups for kinship carers as well as a monthly therapeutic support group.
-Additionally the fostering service plan regular celebration and social events for the foster carers as well as their own children.
-Foster carers also have access to a caravan at Haggerston Castle, allowing them short breaks and the provision of Tees Active Leisure Cards gives opportunities for foster carers and children in our care to use Stockton Council's leisure facilities at a reduced rate.
+In addition to the support provided by supervising social workers, the Family Placement Team facilitate monthly support groups for mainstream foster carers and for kinship carers, as well as a monthly therapeutic support group.
+Additionally, carers are provided with financial support, including an annual appreciation payment where carers have demonstrated a commitment to training and development and offer a high standard of care.
+The fostering service also plans regular celebration and social events for the foster carers as well as their own children.
+The provision of Tees Active Leisure Cards gives opportunities for foster carers and children in our care to use Stockton Council's leisure facilities at a reduced rate.

-Regular fostering workshops are provided for foster carers and the fostering service has implemented the Training, Support and Development Standards for Foster Care in relation to foster care induction, training and development.
+Regular fostering workshops are provided for foster carers as well as access to online training and an annual foster carer conference.
 In addition to this in-house training and development, other training opportunities are available through Workforce Development, Hartlepool and Stockton-on-Tees Safeguarding Children's Partnership as well as links with other fostering agencies and external providers.

 All foster carers who are approved by Stockton Fostering Service have their approval reviewed at least once per year.
 The review will be conducted by an Independent Reviewing Officer and will involve a meeting with the foster carers.
 The review is also used as a means of giving foster carers the chance to give some feedback on the service they receive from the Department.
 All annual reviews are submitted to the Agency Decision Maker for a decision in respect of ongoing suitability.
 Where annual reviews are presented to Fostering Panel for recommendation prior to Agency Decision Maker, the foster carer is invited and encouraged to attend.